IPFW Code of Student Rights, Responsibilities, and Conduct

 IPFW views, evaluates, and treats all persons in any university-related activity or circumstance in which they may be involved, solely as individuals on the basis of their own personal abilities, qualifications, and other relevant characteristics.

-IPFW prohibits discrimination against any member of the university community on the basis of race, religion, color, sex, age, national origin or ancestry, genetic information, marital status, parental status, sexual orientation, gender identity and expression, disability, or status as a veteran.
-The university will conduct its programs, services, and activities consistent with applicable federal, state, and local laws, regulations and orders and in conformance with the procedures and limitations as set forth in Purdue University’s Equal Opportunity, Equal Access and Affirmative action policy which provides specific contractual rights and remedies.
-Additionally, IPFW promotes the full realization of equal employment opportunity for women, minorities, persons with disabilities and veterans through its affirmative action program.
+IPFW prohibits discrimination against any member of the university community on the basis of race, religion, color, sex, age, national origin or ancestry, genetic information, marital status, parental status, sexual orientation, gender identity and, expression, disability, or status as a veteran.
+The university will conduct its programs, services, and activities consistent with applicable federal, state, and local laws, regulations and orders and in conformance with the procedures and limitations as set forth in Purdue Equal Opportunity, Equal Access and Affirmative Aaction policy which provides specific contractual rights and remedies.
+Additionally, the University promotes the full realization of equal employment opportunity for women, minorities, persons with disabilities and veterans through its affirmative action program.
+IPFW is an equal access, equal opportunity, affirmative action university.

 B. Individual Rights and Responsibilities as Students